sparvu/data-recorders/README.md

 # Features

-Captures
+Data Ingestion
 * Resource utilization and saturation
 * Throughput performance metrics
 * Response time performance metrics
 * Errors
 * Uptime
 * Power consumption
+* Filters and transformation functions
+* Output formats: CSV (default), easy to adapt and support others
+* Built-in data classification and grouping

 Deployment
 * Can be deployed on a system, executed remotely
 * Support for raw data
-* Universal CSV output data format
-* Built-in data classification and grouping
 * Can be used as data ingestion
 * Industrial IoT readiness
 * Conservative in CPU and memory usage on different architectures